 (McCormick, 2011a, p.74)

-Let’s not forget that EU institutions are made up of people: representatives, Heads of States and Governments, politicians and experts from all 27 Member states.
+Let’s not forget that EU institutions are made up of people: representatives, Heads of States and Governments, politicians and experts from all 28 Member states.
 The decision-making process is, therefore, not free from a socialisation process that has an influence on the working of the institutions.
-At the same time, it is where the national bargaining takes place.
-Bear this in mind while reading about each of the institutions.
+At the same time, it is through this socialisation process that much of national bargaining takes place.